27 Easy Ways To Make Christmas Money go further

-Spending money at Christmas can get ridiculously out of control as we fall for Christmas consumerism on a mass scale.
-Staying debt free at Christmas can seem almost impossible, but a few simple tweaks to your spending habits could see you on your way to a debt free Christmas.
+Spending Christmas money can get ridiculously out of control as we fall for Christmas consumerism on a mass scale.
+Staying debt free at Christmas can seem almost impossible, but a few simple tweaks to your spending habits could see you on your way to a stress-free Christmas.

 Think like a minimalist